Broadband unreliability is one of the most common issues we encounter when live streaming for clients using host venue's internet connection.

 To combat these issues we have invested thousands in bonded encoders incorporating adaptive bitrate to broadcast the video.
 This means we use the venues provided connection if available and supplement this with cellular data or in some cases a satellite connection.

 So what is bonded video?

-In it's most basic form video bonding connects normally a minimum of two cellular 4G modems with Wi-Fi and LAN and bonds them together to create a single fat connection to send the video and sound.
+In it's most basic form video bonding connects normally a minimum of three cellular 4G modems with Wi-Fi and LAN and bonds them together to create a single fat connection to send the video and sound.
 This means that if the host LAN connection drops low or completely dies there are at least two other connections to switch to meaning your broadcast stays online.